w3c/market-data-odrl-profile/ContractTerms.md

 Are there other types of things we're interested in?

-Well, a contract also gives us (and the licensor) a set of **actions** to manage the contract, like renew it, terminate it, respecify the service, and reprice.
+Well, a contract also gives us (and the licensor) a set of **actions** to manage the contract, like to renew it, to terminate it, to respecify the services it controls, and to reprice them.
 These are usually associated with a **notification** obligation.

 Do we want to capture anything else?